UU-ER/AdOpT-NET0/docs/source/advanced_topics/multiyear.rst

 folders.
 This approach enables sequential optimization of transition pathways, reflecting dynamic investment and decommissioning decisions under evolving boundary conditions, while keeping computational complexity manageable.

-Capacities carried between intervals are tracked per **vintage**: each investment keeps its own size and remaining lifetime, and expires when its technical lifetime (``technical_lifetime``, falling back to ``lifetime``) runs out.
-The annualized investment cost of each vintage is frozen at its build interval and accounted for in post-processing until the end of its economic lifetime (``lifetime``), so that the total pathway cost includes the loans of past investments.
+Capacities carried between intervals are tracked per **carry_over**: each investment keeps its own size and remaining lifetime, and expires when its technical lifetime (``technical_lifetime``, falling back to ``lifetime``) runs out.
+The annualized investment cost of each carry_over is frozen at its build interval and accounted for in post-processing until the end of its economic lifetime (``lifetime``), so that the total pathway cost includes the loans of past investments.
 Pre-existing capacities at the start of the pathway are treated as sunk cost.